Domestic garden bore FAQs

 Most garden bores draw from our precious shallow groundwater resources.
 These are shared resources, providing water for our natural environment, public open space and other users.

 To help share available groundwater it’s important to water your lawns and gardens efficiently.
-We need to be as water-wise with bore use as we are with tap water.
+We need to be as water-wise with bore use as we are with tap water from scheme supply.

-We recommend you use an accredited water-wise irrigation specialist for your garden bore and reticulation.
+We recommend you use an endorsed waterwise irrigation specialist for your garden bore and reticulation.
 It’s important to keep your bore’s installation and maintenance records for later trouble-shooting.

 Information to keep

-- Location of garden bore (a map is a good idea): some garden bores get built over with subdivisions/ renovations
+- Location of garden bore (a map is a good idea): some garden bores get built over during subdivisions/renovations

 - Pump rate and water quality details on installation – these will be provided by an accredited driller

-- Depth of bore, construction details and soil/water records – all provided by an accredited driller
+- Depth of bore, construction details and soil/water records – these will all be provided by an accredited driller

 What are the watering days for my garden bore?

-Sprinkler restrictions are in place for some zones of WA to manage water use in gardens, and prevent wasting of precious water in our drying climate.
+Sprinkler restrictions are in place for some zones of WA to manage water use in gardens, and prevent wasting of precious groundwater due to climate change.

 Garden bores restrictions

-The following roster sprinkler restrictions apply to garden bores within Perth-Mandurah:
+The following roster sprinkler restrictions apply to garden bores within the Perth-Mandurah area:

-- Gardens may be watered once per day, three times a week, according to the house-number roster between the months of the 1 September and 31 May.
+- Gardens may be watered one time, three days a week, according to the house-number roster between the months of the 1 September and 31 May.

 - Sprinklers may not be used between the hours of 9am and 6pm on any day.

-Elsewhere in the state you can irrigate your garden from a bore once per day - except during winter if the winter sprinkler ban applies to your area.
+Elsewhere in the state you can irrigate your garden from a bore once per day on any day.
+Sprinklers may not be used between the hours of 9am and 6pm.

 Winter sprinkler ban